dimaMachina/graphql-eslint/README.md

 You can take [`examples/prettier`](examples/prettier/.eslintrc.js) as example.

-It could be better to remove the unnecessary parser setting if https://github.com/prettier/eslint-plugin-prettier/pull/413 and https://github.com/prettier/eslint-plugin-prettier/pull/415 been merged and released.
+It could be better to remove the unnecessary `*.js/*.graphql` overrides setting if <https://github.com/prettier/eslint-plugin-prettier/pull/415> will be merged and released.

 Please help to vote up if you want to speed up the progress.